 Jean-Yves LE GALL

-Jean-Yves LE GALL is IAF Past President and Honorary Ambassador.
+Jean-Yves LE GALL is IAF Former President and Honorary Ambassador.

-Jean-Yves Le Gall is President of the Centre National d’Etudes Spatiales (CNES), the French space agency, since 2013.
-In this capacity, he is Interministerial Coordinator for satellite navigation programmes and Chair of the Administrative Board of GSA, the European GNSS Agency.
-He is also Co-Chair of the Council of the European Space Agency (ESA) and President of the International Astronautical Federation (IAF).
+Jean-Yves Le Gall has been President of the Centre National d’Etudes Spatiales (CNES), the French space agency, from 2013 to 2021.
+In this capacity, he was Interministerial Coordinator for satellite navigation programmes and Chair of the Administrative Board of GSA, the European GNSS Agency.
+He was also Co-Chair of the Council of the European Space Agency (ESA) and Former President of the International Astronautical Federation (IAF).